 - Collect urine and blood for testing

-Welcome to motherhood!
+Feeling nervous or worried about becoming a mom?
+Wondering if what is happening to your body is typical?
 Being worried is normal, but we’re here to discuss any of your concerns you may have about the changes in your body and becoming a parent.

 Most pregnancies are healthy and uncomplicated.
 But sometimes you or your baby has a condition that requires closer monitoring.
 You may need to see a specialist in high-risk obstetrics (a maternal-fetal medicine specialist or perinatologist) for this extra care, and additional tests may be required.